jspyeatt/dev-notes/linux-notes.md

 ```
 ar x FILENAME.deb
 ```
-Look for a file called `data.tar.gz`.
+Look for a file called `data.tar.xz`.
-Then you can run `tar -txzf data.tar.gz` to explode the contents.
+Then you can run `tar -xf data.tar.xz` to explode the contents.